kdheepak/blog/content/34-neovim-quality-of-life-features.md

 # Live Substitution

 By default, `vim`’s `:substitute` command only modifies the document when you execute the command by pressing `Enter` (`<CR>`).
-In `neovim`, you can update the document live as well as show a preview of all the changes you are going to make by setting the following option.
+In `neovim`, you can update the document interactively.
+You can also have a preview of all the changes you are going to make.

 ![](images/nvim-live-substitution.mov.gif){.fullwidth}

-Just add the following to your `vimrc` file.
+Just add the following option to your `vimrc` file.

 ```vim
 set inccommand=nosplit